-Another Shih Tzu, Emma, was rescued from a breeding farm 3 years ago.
-Due to deplorable conditions & lack of veterinary care, dogs like Emma live with various health issues left unattended.
-You can see the extent of scarring on her right cornea.
-There is no reflex to light or objects.
+Emma, a Shih Tzu, was rescued from a breeding farm 3 years ago.
+See the extent of scarring on her right cornea – there is no reflex to light or objects.

-(Dandelion) In surgery, the eye is removed & the eyelids are permanently sutured closed.
-An Elizabethan collar should be put on to prevent rubbing or scratching of the area.
-The stitches are removed 10 to 14 days post-surgery.
+(Dandelion) In surgery, the eye is removed and the eyelids are permanently sutured closed.
+An Elizabethan collar is put on to prevent rubbing or scratching of the area.
+Stitches are removed 10 to 14 days post-surgery.

-Over time, the swelling will subside & the socket will flatten out.
+Over time, the swelling will subside and the socket will flatten out.
 Hair will grow back over the area.

-Pets like Emma will need some time to adjust to their blindness & learn to find their way around.
+Pets like Emma will need some time to adjust to their blindness and learn to find their way around.
 Avoid startling them.
-Be patient & let them know you are approaching by calling their names or lightly clapping your hands.
-Cats who have gone through enucleation should be kept as indoor pets.
+Be patient and let them know you are approaching by calling their names or lightly clapping your hands.

 “Dandelion adapted well.
 She doesn’t seem to know that she has lost an eye.” ~ Ms Wong